 You can stop blending when your soap batter reaches “trace”.
 Trace means that when you lift up your blender and soap batter comes off of it, that soap batter will rest on top of the pot, leaving a trail, rather than immediately sinking in.

-(At this point, you would add color and fragrance if you were using them, but I wouldn’t recommend either for your first batch.)
+(At this point, you would add color, essential oils, or fragrance oil if you were using them, but I wouldn’t recommend either for your first batch.)

 Once you have reached trace, immediately pour the soap batter into the mold.
 It will start hardening right away, so move quickly.